Stacey M. Kesten, Ph.D. (she/her)

 Mara de Luca Funke, MPH (She/Her)

-associate
+bilingual research associate

 Mara is a public health consultant who works primarily in evaluative research.
 She has been working in public health for two decades, and has served as an independent consultant for the last ten years.
 In addition to her own business Intersectional Inquiry, LLC.
 Ms. Funke also holds the positions of Senior Research Specialist at Arizona State University’s Southwest Interdisciplinary Research Center, and Adjunct Professor of Public Health in the Occupational Therapy Department at A.T.
 Still University.
 Ms. Funke has extensive experience conducting qualitative research and developing community-centered quantitative data collection methods.
 Ms. Funke is also a seasoned grant writer, earning organizational and government grants up to $26 million dollars.
 She holds a Master of Public Health degree from the University of Pittsburgh and a Bachelor of Sociology and Spanish from Michigan State University.
 Mara’s background includes both academic research as well as the evaluation of ‘real-life’ service delivery programs in a range of health and social service fields, including the Arts.
 Prior to the COVID-19 Pandemic, Mara was the primary evaluator for several community arts programs at the Mesa Arts Center, including Project Lit, Arts In Service, the Mesa Prototyping Project, the Collective, and Water is Life.
 Mara lives in Tempe with her eight-year-old son Avi and two rescue cats.
 Mara serves on the Board of Directors for several agencies, including Chair of Phoenix Revitalization Corporation and Treasurer for the Southwest Center for HIV/AIDS.
 Ms. Funke is also an active volunteer in the Jewish community, at her own synagogue, and as a new addition to the Board at the Women’s Leadership Institute.
 She is a second generation American and speaks Italian.
 Mara represents the fabric of many communities, including single parents, the neurodiverse, and LGBTQ.